runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 Since hollow cities are underground, and the 'jinn are pivitol in their stability and upkeep, a large proportion of hollow-cities Earth'jinn are effectively laborers, excavating new areas, reinforcing exiting ones, etc.

 Fewer philosophy and art are less common occupations than among eastern 'jinn, and researchers tend to have a more practical bent.

+## Quon Xi 'jinn

+There is also a small number of 'jinn spread across Quon Xi, although mostly found in the western regions.
+These are mostly particularly adventurous Air and Water 'jinn, and their descendants.
+A large proportion of these are wanderers, travelling from place-to-place.
+Others have settled down in mostly 'thal settlements.
+There are a small number of established 'jinn settlements on the continent, but they are not common, and are quite isolated.